valchkou/cassandra-driver-mapping/README.md

 ### Alter Behaviour

 As your project is evolving you may want to refactor entity, add or delete properties and indexes.
 Please read to understand what will and will not be altered.

-   Not alterable
+Not Alterable
    - add/delete/rename primary key columns.
    - change column data type to incompatible one, such as string to number.
    - change property name which is not annotated as @Column.
 This will be understood as a new property.

 Alterable
    - add new property.
    - delete property.
-   - add index on column
+   - add index on column.
    - change datatype to compatible one.
 Compatibility is enforced by C*.

 <a name="metadata"/>